LucaPaterlini/merkletreeImplementations/Readme.md

  P.S.
 I am in the comptia (https://www.comptia.org/) council regarding blokchain and my first tought was to currectly address and define what a merkle tree is and how to calculate its root

+#Answers

+Feel free to open inssues with your answers on this github repo.
+Tk in advance for your feedback, LP